THE NEXT SESSION OF THE IN-PERSON PHASE 1 CLASS

 For details see More Information below.

 The Education Class teaches concepts of addiction development and tools for sobriety as well as betrayal recovery.

 Potential clients must meet with a SABR therapist for an assessment before registering.

-Pornography & Sexual Addiction Treatment
+Sexual Addiction and Betrayal Recovery Treatment (SABR)

-The first phase of the SABR program is a psychoeducational class called the “Education Group.”
-This first phase provides a basic understanding of sexual addiction and the underlying issues.
-When clients are well-informed about the issues that influence addiction, they can make specific changes and guesswork is eliminated.
-In this phase, the addict begins learning about his addiction, while his partner learns about healing her own emotional trauma and wounds.
+The first phase of the SABR program is a psychoeducational in-person or online class called the Education Class.
+This class provides a basic understanding of sexual addiction and the underlying issues.
+When well-informed about the issues that influence addiction, we can make specific changes and guesswork is eliminated.
+In this class, the addict begins learning about his addiction while his partner learns about healing her own emotional trauma and injuries.
 We strongly recommend that couples begin the program at the same time so they can begin the process of education together.
-However, the program is also for single adults and for those clients whose partners are not willing or able to attend.
-Unlike a support group or 12-Step meeting, a licensed professional counselor who specializes in these issues facilitates the program.
+However, the program is also for single adults and for those clients whose partners are unwilling or unable to attend.

 The Application Group

 In the Application Group, we begin integrating the concepts learned in the Education Class.
 This phase requires hard work as participants are expected to practice tools and establish an ability to maintain sobriety.
 Group members complete workbook materials, present what has been learned, and report progress in the group.
 We also take a deeper look at denial, the addiction cycle, fantasies and objectification, relapse prevention, and healthy living.
 Additionally, participants are taught the impact of addiction and the subsequent trauma on a relationship and will explore ways to reestablish trust and create more safety for the betrayed partner.